 - The axis r = 0 is the symmetry line.
 We draw an outer rectangle that defines the computational domain and a smaller rectangle that is the resonator.
 This is done as in figure 8.13.
 The outer rectangle is ten times as large as the resonator. - Next the boundary conditions are chosen.
-The boundary lines on the axis r = 0 has boundary condition axial symmetry and at the outer boundary lines we may use scattering boundary condition, or perfect electric conductor.
+The boundary lines on the axis r = 0 has boundary condition axial symmetry and at the outer boundary lines we use impedance boundary condition.
 Notice that we do not need to specify the boundary conditions between the outer and inner rectangle. - In Material>+Material we specify the materials for the two regions.
-In this example we let the outer region be air $\epsilon = 1$ and the inner be a material with $\epsilon = 10$. - In Study>Eigenfrequency we specify that COMSOL should find 6 frequencies and that it should search for frequencies around 40 GHz.
-This a value that we have to guess and we base our guess on that the radius should be approximately a half of a wavelength, i.e., $\lambda \sim 2$ mm which gives $f \sim c_0/(\sqrt{\epsilon}\lambda) \approx 50$ GHz.
-To be on the safe side we start the search 10 GHz below this value.
+In this example we let the outer region be air $\epsilon = 1$ and the inner be a material with $\epsilon = 10$. - We use Electromagnetic waves>In-plane vector that will give us TM-modes, or Out-of-plane vector that gives us the TE modes, or Three-component vector that give us all modes.
+We start with the TE-modes.